 The Applied Studies Diploma will be available to students with disabilities who complete the requirements of their IEP and who do not meet the requirements for other diplomas.
-These students are not ranked and they participate in the Virginia Alternate Assessment Program (VAAP).
+These students are not ranked.

 GENERAL EDUCATIONAL DEVELOPMENT CERTIFICATES (GED)

 An applicant must be at least 18 years of age and not currently enrolled in public education or otherwise meeting the school attendance requirements set forth in the Code of Virginia.
 Under special circumstances the age limit may be lowered to sixteen years for applicants (1) who have been instructed by their parents in their home and who have successfully completed such home instruction; (2) who have been excused from school attendance; (3) for whom an Individual Student Alternative Education Plan (ISAEP) has been granted; (4) who have been expelled from school; or (6) who are required by court order to participate in the GED testing program.
 Under no circumstances is an individual under the age of sixteen eligible for testing.